 DeQuervain syndrome is a condition where the tendons that straighten the thumb become painful as they pass through a narrow tunnel located along the thumb side (radial side) of the wrist, called the first dorsal compartment.
 The soft tissues that make up the tunnel and/or the sheath surrounding the tendons can become thickened, constricting the tendons and causing pain.

 The exact cause of DeQuervain syndrome is not always known.
 Some possible causes of include:

-- Acute trauma – occasionally an acute injury will lead to symptoms, thought this is less common.
-Examples of acute trauma that may caused a sudden onset of symptoms include: a sudden wrenching of the wrist, or a fall onto an outstretched hand
+- Acute trauma – occasionally an acute injury will lead to symptoms, though this is less common.
+Examples of acute trauma that may be caused by a sudden onset of symptoms include: a sudden wrenching of the wrist, or a fall onto an outstretched hand.

 - Gender – women are more susceptible than men by at least a 4 to 1 ration.

 - New and nursing mothers – symptoms often start four to six weeks after delivery.

 - Pain along the radial side of the wrist